DNACENSolutions/dnac_ansible_workflows/workflows/accesspoints_configuration_provisioning/README.md

 **Validate**
 Validate Configuration: To ensure a successful execution of the playbooks with your specified inputs, follow these steps:
 Input Validation: Before executing the playbook, it is essential to validate the input schema.
 This step ensures that all required parameters are included and correctly formatted.
-Run the following command ./tools/validate.sh -s or yamale -s to perform the validation providing the schema path and the input path.
+Run `./tools/schemavalidation.sh` to validate the schema using `-s` for the schema path and `-v` (`--vars`) for the vars file path.

 ```bash
 # Validate